-Brenden Wood has been an integral part of the J. Lohr Vineyards & Wines winemaking team since 2004, and has been the assistant winemaker working alongside Red Winemaker Steve Peck since 2010.
+Brenden Wood has been an integral part of the J. Lohr Vineyards & Wines winemaking team since 2004, and has been the assistant winemaker working alongside Director of Winemaking Steve Peck since 2010.
 In this role, Brenden combines his understanding of the technical aspects of great winemaking with an appreciation for the artistry of the blend.

 After growing up in the Bay Area, Brenden attended Cal Poly, where he earned a degree in biochemistry in 1999.
 During university, Brenden also cultivated an interest in wine.
 Combining his science background and his newfound appreciation for the great things that can be achieved with a little fermentation, Brenden was soon brewing his own beer and making his own small lots of wine.

 As his passion for wine grew, Brenden began traveling more, exploring wine regions throughout France and Italy.
 He also worked harvests at two small Paso Robles wineries, gaining valuable practical winemaking experience.
 In 2004, Brenden joined J. Lohr as a lab technician, where he ran day-to-day quality control analysis, while also helping to develop several leading-edge tools for color and tannin analysis.
 In 2007, Brenden was promoted to enologist, working closely with both Steve Peck and President/COO Jeff Meier to further enhance quality in every aspect of the winemaking program.